luukkonenr/megatron-workdir-lumi/README.md

 ## Training

 Check train-sbatch.sh for all command line parameters.
+This example has `--exit-interval 20` so it will terminate after 20 iterations.
 ```
 git clone --recurse-submodules git@github.com:luukkonenr/megatron-workdir-lumi.git
 cd megatron-workdir-lumi/